 When done remove the baking dish from the oven to cool the rolls.

-While the rolls are cooling, add about ½ cup of water to Baggie No. 3 and mix well.
-If the mixture is too thick to spread, add additional water 1 Tbs. at a time to get the right consistency.
+While the rolls are cooling, add about 2 Tbs. of water to Baggie No. 3 and mix well.
+Add additional water a little at a time to make a spreadable consistency.
+(Probably will need slightly under 4 Tbs. in total.)
 Remember that if the icing becomes too thin, there is no way to thicken it.

 Spread the icing on top of the rolls when they are warm, and enjoy.